 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-- Swap out the sausage: use chicken thighs or breasts, salmon (cook for the last 12-15 minutes), pressed tofu, or chickpeas.
+Use chicken thighs or breasts, salmon (add for the last 12–15 minutes), pressed tofu, or chickpeas. - Use precooked sausage:

 Related: Weekly Meal Prep: 12 One-Pot Dinners Under 30 Minutes

-What temperature should a sheet pan meal be?
+At what temperature should a sheet pan meal be cooked?

-Ultimately it depends on what kind of protein you’re cooking, but typically a sheet pan meal will range from 400-425 degrees Fahrenheit if you are cooking meat and roasting vegetables.
-For this meal since we are cooking raw sausage, the oven is set to 400 degrees Fahrenheit (200 C).
+Ultimately it depends on the protein you’re cooking, but typically a sheet pan meal will range from 400-425 degrees Fahrenheit if you are cooking meat and roasting vegetables simultaneously.
+For this meal, since we are cooking raw sausage, the oven is set to 400 degrees Fahrenheit (200 C).

 A meat thermometer is the best thing to have on hand when cooking meat.
 That way you always know that your protein is properly cooked through without needing to cut into it!